What Foods Reduce Migraine? Foods that Promote Stable Blood Sugar

 Some types of beans

 This list was compiled from sites like the Mayo Clinic and Medscape.
-So wow, it looks like pretty much any food can trigger migraine!
+So wow, it looks like pretty much any food can trigger a migraine!
 But it’s important to realize that these kinds of lists have never been tested in any kind of rigorous clinical trial, and I never found most of this list particularly useful.

 The Most Potent Dietary Migraine Triggers